Adult ADHD Public Service Provision

 Adult ADHD Clinical Pathway diagram

 The 2022 Estimates process provided funding for a further 4 Adult ADHD teams.
-These new teams will be operational in 2023, and will cover:
+These new teams will be operational in 2023, and includes Cork and Kerry services (now operational) and the CHO7 service will be operational by Q3 2023:

 • Cork - covering North Lee, South Lee and North Cork - CHO4